Tuesday, February 12, 2013

 It was a real choice mission, and when it was over, I'd never want another.

-How to be more like Jesus in 2013, 3 simple steps:
+How to be more like Jesus in the new year, 3 simple steps:

 1. Join the church within driving distance most faithful to the Scriptures.
 If there isn't one that qualifies, move closer to one that does.